chintal/toolchains/msp430-gcc-ti.md

   install to system folders (installing to /opt)

     ~~~
-    $ chmod a+x msp430-gcc-full-linux-installer-3.2.2.0.run
+    $ chmod a+x msp430-gcc-full-linux-installer-4.1.0.0.run
-    $ sudo ./msp430-gcc-full-linux-installer-3.2.2.0.run
+    $ sudo ./msp430-gcc-full-linux-installer-4.1.0.0.run
     ~~~

 * Install the toolchain.
-Recommended location is `/opt/ti/gcc` unless there is a good reason to install it elsewhere.
+Recommended location is `/opt/ti/msp430/gcc` unless you have a good reason to install it elsewhere.

 * Use the `toolchain-msp430-gcc-ti.cmake` toolchain file for cmake.
 The system specific changes that may need to be made are :